GEORGIA: Gadachrili Gora

 Gadachrili Gora Regional Archaeological Project Expedition

 Be part of the research team that uncovered the earliest evidence of winemaking!
-The 2018 Summer Abroad Program in Georgia took part in this incredible discovery under the supervision of researchers from the GRAPE.
-We continue to offer students a rare opportunity to contribute to the search for the origins of wine production through the 2020 Summer Abroad program in Georgia.
+The 2017 Summer Abroad Program in Georgia took part in this incredible discovery under the supervision of researchers from the GRAPE.
+We continue to offer this opportunity to contribute to the search for the origins of wine production through the 2020 Summer Abroad program in Georgia.